erenkan/marketsentry/README.md

-# MarketMate: Track Product Prices and Availability
+# MarketSentry: Track Product Prices and Availability

-MarketMate is a Telegram bot designed to help users track the prices and availability of products on MediaMarkt.
-Using Playwright for web scraping and MongoDB for data storage, MarketMate offers real-time notifications and price comparison to ensure you never miss a deal.
+MarketSentry is a Telegram bot designed to help users track the prices and availability of products on MediaMarkt.
+Using Playwright for web scraping and MongoDB for data storage, MarketSentry offers real-time notifications and price comparison to ensure you never miss a deal.

 ## Features